Hawthorne Heights: Musical style and influences

 Traditionally, Hawthorne Heights' music has been characterized as "angst-fueled."
-The band has been categorized as being emo, post-hardcore, screamo, pop-punk, and simply rock.
+The band has been categorized as being emo, post-hardcore, screamo, pop-punk, and rock.
 Likewise, Hawthorne Heights's albums have been tagged as alternative rock by iTunes.
 Hawthorne Heights have been said to be indie rock and indie emo.
 Eron Bucciarelli, the band's drummer, noted that the band's sound has "always been pigeon holed as emo or screamo".
 In the same interview he said that the band prefers to be referred to simply as "a rock band".
+Frontman JT Woodruff told The Fresno Bee in 2018: "After all these years it's hard to get caught up in sub genres, because categorizing things doesn't matter much.
+At heart, we are a rock band.
+We try to write music with melody, angst and lyrics that matter to us.
+When you are singing about real life events, and trying to move past tragedy, it can be emotional.
+So I'm happy to be considered emotional.
+If we can't help each other work through these issues, what are we really doing?"

 While commenting on the band's first album, The Silence in Black and White, Eron said that the "triple guitar attack" allows them to "add a lot of layering effects and intricacies to our music along with legitimately pulling in different musical styles."
 The album includes feminine backing vocals provided by band member Micah Carli's sister, Graci Carli giving many of the songs a broader emotional spectrum not limited by gender.
 Hawthorne Heights began to be recognized as melodic hardcore due to the release of If Only You Were Lonely.
 After "softening their lyrical stance, incorporating melancholy keyboards, and adding upbeat melodies which were a... counterbalance to their screaming backup chants" their unique sound became more recognized.